vseryakov/alpinejs-app/README.md

 - `app.$(selector[, doc])`

-  An alias to `document.querySelector`, doc can be an Element
+  An alias to `document.querySelector`, doc can be an Element, empty or non-string selectors will return null

 - `app.$on(element, event, callback)`